Frequently Asked Questions

 The days of trusting some unknown, distant authority are over.
 With modern technology, you can easily check critical editions, dictionaries, and historical records for yourself.
 You can even see photographic scans of the manuscripts with your own eyes!
 You don’t need to take someone’s word for it anymore.

-However, we do happen to know that many past volunteers are qualified in subjects like theology, history, and ancient languages.
+However, we do happen to know that many past contributors are qualified in subjects like theology, history, and ancient languages.
 In fact, some have even produced their own Bible translations.

 As for the decision-making process of the editor, that is open for scrutiny by all.
 See our charter and how we make corrections.